eclipse-hono/hono/site/documentation/content/getting-started/_index.md

 The Hono command line client is used in this guide for simulating an application that consumes telemetry data and events published by devices.
 The client is available from [Hono's download page]({{% homelink "downloads" %}}).

+{{% notice tip %}}
+The command line client is available in two variants:

+1. A Java Archive that requires a Java Runtime Environment to be installed locally and
+1. a x86_64 Linux executable that can be run from a shell directly.

+The former variant works on all platforms where Java is available and will be used during the remainder of this guide.
+The latter variant should work on modern Linux distributions and can be used by replacing `java -jar hono-cli-*-exec.jar` with just the name of the executable file.
+{{% /notice %}}

 #### Hono Instance

 The most important prerequisite is, of course, a Hono instance that you can work with.